tanwasp/LunchBox-Android/intellij/doc/use_cases/check-user.md

 if (Want to view a specific list?) is (Yes) then :Click on the desired list;
 |App|
-:Show details of the selected list;
+:Show content of the selected list;
 else (No)
 endif